Crane Pond is a beautiful gem in the Pharaoh Lake Wilderness.

 Cross-country Skiing and Snowshoeing

-An unused road leads through old growth forest to a lovely pond, offering wonderful winter scenery!
+A not-oft used road leads through old growth forest to this lovely pond, offering wonderful winter scenery!

 There are nine designated tent sites on the shore of Crane Pond, which can only be accessed by water.